TVWB celebrates its 20th anniversary on June 12, 2018. It's hard to believe that the website is 20 years old!

 I brought my shiny new WSM home and committed myself to learning how to barbecue and to taking that Paul Kirk class just two weeks away.
 And I'm still cooking on that same WSM today.
 It's the cooker you see in all the articles I publish here on The Virtual Weber Bullet.

 My First Cook

 I used my new WSM for the first time on April 19, 1997.
 I know the date because it's the first entry in my cooking log.
 Keeping detailed notes in a cooking log was another thing I learned from people on The BBQ Forum.
 You can download a copy of the cooking log I use here.

 I fired up the cooker using the instructions in the Owner's Manual (the first of many mistakes made in those early days) and cooked two slabs of baby back ribs using a commercial rub from the grocery store.
 I finished the ribs with Armadillo Willy's barbecue sauce about 40 minutes before the end of the cook.

 My notes from those first ribs:

 Attending Paul Kirk's Class

-A few days after my first cook, I learned that Paul Kirk would be coming to Northern California to conduct his Barbecue School of Pitmasters class at Armadillo Willy's.
-How cool would it be to hang-out all day in the parking lot of my favorite barbecue restaurant, learning how to make barbecue from one of the best in the business?
+After those first ribs, I signed up for the Paul Kirk class at Armadillo Willy's and didn't cook again until the day of the class—May 3, 1997.
+Chef Paul took his Barbecue School of Pitmasters class all over the United States...all I could think was how cool it would be to hang-out all day in the parking lot of my favorite barbecue restaurant, learning how to make barbecue from one of the best in the business!

 Beginnings Of A Website